· · · ·

 • Using a rubber spatula, fold prepared blueberries into the batter.

-• Spread batter into a prepared baking pan.
+• Spread batter into the prepared baking pan.
 Smooth the top to make it even.
 Sprinkle the top with crumb topping.

 • Bake in preheated oven for 50-60 minutes until wooden toothpick inserted in center of cake comes out clean.
 Cool for 10 minutes.
-If using a Bundt-style pan, remove from pan at this time.
+If using a Bundt-style pan, remove from pan at this time and place on a pretty cake or serving plate.

 Make the Glaze

-• In a small bowl combine powdered sugar, vanilla extract, and hot water.
+• In a small bowl combine powdered sugar, hot water, and vanilla extract.
+Whisk until smooth and creamy.

 Notes